 One of his latest works was doing the vocals for the Masters of Persian Music with his son Homayoun Shajarian, Kayhan Kalhor, and Hossein Alizadeh, two of the most famous Iranian musicians.

 In December 2003, the ancient city of Bam in Kerman was hit with a destructive earthquake.
 It killed tens of thousands of people and ruined the UNESCO World Heritage city.
 Mohammad Reza Shajarian decided to organize a benefit concert.
 He also initiated a project to help the people who survived the earthquake.
 The concert was filmed and you can still buy its DVD by the name of Hamnava ba Bam (Compassion for Bam).

 Shajarian has led the invention of many new Iranian classical music instruments, many of which were showcased in his 2012 concert tour with the Shahnaz Ensemble.
 Among these instruments are the Kereshmeh, the Saboo, the Saghar, the Sorahi, and the Tondar.

 With no doubt, he is a skilled singer in the challenging traditional Dastgah style.
 Due to praise his works as a musician he has received many awards including Golden Picasso Award of UNESCO, UNESCO Mozart Medal, and the French National Order of the Legion of Honour.
 It is worth mentioning that he has been nominated for two Grammys in Best Worl Music.
 He is also one of NPR’s 50 great voices.

-He is still with us, and all the people, even those who don’t like traditional Iranian music believe he is one of a kind.
-He has been in the hospital for some time but now he is getting better every day.
-Hope this great artist lives for a very long time.
+All the people, even those who don’t like traditional Iranian music believe he is one of a kind.
+Unfortunately, he passed away in October of 2020 after fighting with cancer for 5 years.
+He is buried in Mashhad, in the tomb of Ferdowsi, the great Iranian poet. .
 Check out our Soundcloud playlist to hear his best works and for so many more Iranian songs and artists.